Cumulocity-IoT/cumulocity-remote-access-cloud-http-proxy/README.md

 2. Install e.g. Node-RED via [their install script](https://github.com/node-red/linux-installers/#debian-ubuntu-raspberry-pi-os)
 3. Create an remote access endpoint like described above.
 4. Reload the page once and you should see a new tab on device level with the name that you have used for the connection.

+## Ideas for future improvements:

+- **Connection Pools:** As of now a remote access connect session is used per request.
+This does mean that per HTTP request sent, an operation for the device is created to establish the remote access connect session.
+This adds a certain delay to every request and creates a bunch of operations in Cumulocity.
+This could be improved by having a connection pool per device, to reuse remote access connect sessions.

+- **Authorization:** Currently any sort of authorization to the target HTTP server is not supported since the `Authorization` headers would be interpreted by Cumulocity and the access would be probably denied (as the user you are using against the device is probably not existing inside of Cumulocity).
+In theory an authorization header could be added to the requests as part of the http proxy that is running inside of the microservice.